oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Persistent Token Theft ({{scenario-persistent-theft}}) for refresh tokens
 * Acquisition and Extraction of New Tokens ({{scenario-new-flow}})

 The token-mediating backend counters the first two attack scenarios by not exposing the refresh token to the browser-based application.
-Even when the attacker gains full control over the JavaScript application, there are simply no refresh tokens to be stolen.
+Even when the attacker gains full control over the application, there are simply no refresh tokens to be stolen.

 The third scenario, where the attacker obtains a fresh access token (and optionally refresh token) by running a silent flow, is mitigated by making the token-mediating backend a confidential client.
 Even when the attacker manages to obtain an authorization code, they are prevented from exchanging this code due to the lack of client credentials.
 Additionally, the use of PKCE prevents other attacks against the authorization code.